5G-ERA/NetApp-Workshop/README.md

 #### Standalone version

-Represents a concept, where complete ML service logic is integrated inside a single application.
+Standalone version of NetApp represents a concept, where complete ML service logic is integrated inside a single application.
 There is only ROS2 communication between robots and ML service.
 Data flow inside the application is based on internal queues (Python).

 ADVANTAGES: Fast processing, latencies close to zero (data processing).
 Ready for image sequences dependent processing (e.g. object movement evaluation).